| mail: Bill Thayer |

 Home |

 One of the larger provinces of Tuscany, Arezzo province, at 101 inhabitants per square kilometer, is also one of the more sparsely populated: only Siena and Grosseto are wilder; and if I know the area better than I do the rest of Tuscany, it's for the same reason: this easternmost province of the region is starting to snuggle up against the Apennines, and I like my mountains.
-The visitor will therefore find sharper relief, forests, older churches, starker castles: not the rolling vineyards that "Tuscany" calls to mind with some — nor, I would add, the crowds and the prices.
+The visitor will therefore find sharper relief, forests, older churches, starker castles: not the manicured rolling vineyards that "Tuscany" might call to mind — nor, I would add, the crowds and the prices.

 |